 Motif Bio is to sell antibiotic iclaprim after FDA setback

-Company will wind down US business
+Company will wind down US business and become a cash shell

 Motif says a new trial for iclaprim will cost tens of millions of dollars.